JakubIllner/jakubillner.github.io/_posts/2023-03-27-adb-data-pipelines.markdown

 ## Monitor Data

-You can easily compare data loaded into target table via import pipeline with data in the OCI Object Storage.
+You can easily compare data loaded into target table via load pipeline with data in the OCI Object Storage.
 To do so, you need to define an external table using the same location and format as the pipeline, and then run SQL query to compare the target table with this external table.